 When the money is spent, the envelope remains empty until it is replenished the next scheduled time.

 The less money you have with you, the less tempting it is to spend it.

 With that said, there is some planning involved to know when you are going to buy groceries, clothes, etc. to have the cash with you.

 Generally, less money is spent when cash is used versus a credit card.
+To get started with the cash envelope system, determine the categories needed.
 These are common categories that cash works well with – groceries, clothes, pocket-money, restaurants, and more.
 Once the money is gone, the envelope will not be replenished until the next scheduled time.
 It is both challenging and rewarding to stay within the budget.